Covid-19 Travel Checklist

 If at any point you test positive or have symptoms, you will be asked to follow the below:

-- Stay in your room and do not leave
+- Stay in your apartment

 - Where possible, stay in an area of the room that can be confined e.g. with a door

-- Avoid close contact with anyone else
+- Avoid close contact with others

-- Speak to your insurance as soon as possible to confirm suitable arrangements to mitigate the spread and allow you to isolate
+- Speak to your insurance as soon as possible to confirm suitable arrangements

 - Isolate as per the guidelines.
-This may be a useful document to read about how long you must isolate for
+This may be a useful document to read about how long you must isolate for.

 No travel is risk-free during COVID.
 Countries may further restrict travel or bring in new rules at short notice, for example due to a new COVID-19 variant.